World Business Forum

-The World Business Forum is an annual global business summit held in New York City.
-A 2008 Burson-Marsteller survey ranked the forum among the world's top five most influential venues for C-Suite executives.
+The World Business Forum is an annual global business conference in New York City and other cities around the world that is operated by WOBI.

+The forum was founded in 1988 by WOBI and the conference was first held in New York City in 2004.
+It subsequently spread to other major cities worldwide, including Milan, Madrid, Mexico City, Bogotá, and Sydney.
+A 2008 Burson-Marsteller survey ranked the forum among the world's top five most influential venues for the C-Suite executives.